VAR-META-Tech/Unity-Sui-SDK/README.md

     sui client gas
     ```

-### Using Unity-Sui-SDK
+### Install Unity-Sui-SDK

-   1. Build the libsui_rust_sdk file from https://github.com/VAR-META-Tech/Rust2C-Sui-SDK or copy the file in the Plugin folder; and place in your project.
+   1. Via 'Add package from git URL' in Unity Package Manager

-   2. There are multiple scripts to handle the integration with SUi network included (WalletLib.cs, BalanceLib.cs, NFTLib.cs, MultisigLib.cs), use can run test in this project or can include these files to your own project.
+   2. Download the latest sui-unity-sdk.unitypackage from the releases: https://github.com/VAR-META-Tech/Unity-Sui-SDK/releases

 Note: For the NFTLib.cs you need to build the NFT package from https://github.com/VAR-META-Tech/Move-Sui-SDK and replace the received NFT_PACKAGE_ID and NFT_OBJECT_TYPE